tencentyun/intlcloud-documents/product/游戏服务/游戏多媒体引擎/购买指南_intl.md

 >!
-- A user who enters the room in the app is counted as a voice DAU, and the total number of voice DAUs is calculated based on the deduplicated openIDs (openID is a unique identifier of the user in the app, and one user corresponds to one openID).
+- A user who enters the room in the app is counted as a voice DAU, and the total number of voice DAUs is calculated based on the deduplicated openIDs (openID is a unique identifier of the user in the app, and one user is associated with one openID).
 - Voice duration is calculated based on the time a user enters and exits the room.
 If user A enters a voice room at 12:00, user B enters the room at 12:30, and both of them exit the room at 12:40, the duration of voice use would be 50 minutes in total (40 minutes for user A and 10 minutes for user B).

 ## Voice Messaging and Speech-to-text Service